qe7/notorious-base/README.md

 ## Credits

-- Eternal: Parts of the Event bus are likely from his, and also answering questions that were probably implimented in this base.
+- Eternal: Event bus is almost completely his*, and also answering questions that were probably implimented in this base.

 ## Requirements